 You can then also conduct further research into other popular search queries related to your focus keyword and expand your article with the knowledge you acquire about those topics.

 Finally, it’s worth turning to your existing content and performing an organic traffic audit on your blog.
 This is useful for a number of reasons.
 For example, some of your published articles might have garnered valuable backlinks but could be simply targeting the wrong keywords.
 And many of your competitors don’t update their content, even though fresh content tends to rank better.

 Perform the same analysis for each published article on your blog and create a group of those articles that actually bring you organic traffic.
 The rest you can either remove altogether if they’re outdated and bring no traffic, or merge if you have multiple articles on the same topic.

-The articles that bring you traffic you can update and optimize for new promising keywords you haven’t used yet, for example those offered in the organic traffic audit you undertook previously.
+The articles that bring traffic to your affiliate website you can update and optimize for new promising keywords you haven’t used yet, for example, those offered in the organic traffic audit you undertook previously.